 How long does it take to earn an online bachelor’s in paralegal studies degree?

-Generally speaking, a bachelor’s in paralegal studies requires 120 degrees and is designed to be completed in four years of full-time study.
+Generally speaking, a bachelor’s in paralegal studies requires 120 credits and is designed to be completed with four years of full-time study.
 However, students may take longer if they enroll on a part-time basis.

 Students who have an associate degree or certificate in paralegal studies may be able to complete their bachelor’s degree in less time.
 The school’s admissions office should evaluate these students’ credits to see what will transfer to their bachelor’s program.